uit-no/python-course/exercises.rst

 Exercises
 =========

+We will work on these exercises during the course.
+Do not worry about them before the course.

 Below you find the source code for the exercises.
 Copy and paste them into a file called e.g. ``basics.py``.
 It is OK to copy all or just one or two exercises